ezekielaquino/Pointer3000/README.md

   Pointer3k();
 ```

+While the utility registers events on `mousemove` by default, you can use values via `requestAnimationFrame` so you don't have to have another `mousemove` listener to update the view.

 If initialised without arguments it will simply register the center of the viewport as its one and only reference point.
 The default name of this auto-created point is `pointA`.
 If you do a `console.log(Pointer3k('pointA')` after initialisation, you will find that a point object contains the following data:

 ```js